 I might not have exactly nailed my wardrobe on the first try, but I’m pretty happy to have seemingly hit toiletries out of the park.
 I already enjoyed a minimalist, natural approach to beauty and grooming, so it was fairly simple to just pack it up and take it on the road.

-Our main bag, unzipped.
-(It’s a simple packing cube from Tom Bihn.)
+Our main bag is a simple packing cube from Tom Bihn.)

 1. Insect repellant: I initially brought this travel-sized spray deodorant from Weleda, mostly for the spray bottle (found it at the checkout aisle at Whole Foods before we left).
 Once it ran out, I rinsed it and started using it for our family’s insect repellant.
-It’s a simple concoction of 1 ounce water and 8 drops of TerraShield essential oil (more on that below).
+It’s a simple concoction of 1-ounce water and 8 drops of TerraShield essential oil.
 Works brilliantly and smells great.